weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

     ‎In the list of domains, the **A.Datum** domain should now be listed as the **default domain** and the **Domain Type** should be **Authoritative**.

-28. Leave the Exchange admin center tab open in your Edge browser and proceed to the next task.
+28. Close the Edge browser so that you close the Exchange admin center and proceed to the next task.

 ## Task 5: Migrate On-premises User Accounts to the Custom Domain